gali-leilei/gali-leilei.github.io/content/note/exponential-family-of-distribution.md

 Sufficient statistics formalizes [the idea][sufficient-statistics] that, two sets of data yielding the same value for statistics $T(x)$, would yield the same inference about $\theta$.
 The notion of sufficiency makes most sense in term of information entropy; there is no loss of information regarding $\theta$ when compressing from samples, $X_1, X_2, \ldots, X_n$, to statistics, $T(X_1, X_2, \ldots, X_n)$.

-If we were to describe the distribution, a parametric model (distribution as a function of the statistics) is as good as a non-parametric model (distribution as a function of the data points), **if and only if** the distribution admits sufficient statisitcs.
+If we were to describe the distribution, a parametric model (distribution as a function of the statistics) is as good as a non-parametric model (distribution as a function of the data points), **if and only if** the distribution admits sufficient statistics.

 In layman's term, no information is lost when **compressing** arbitrary n data points (samples) into a fixed number of parameters (statistics).